toBeOfUse/Twitter-Archive-Browser/docs/api.rst

 ``GET /api/conversations/names?conversation=[conversation_id]&first=[oldest|newest]&page=[1|2|3...]``
 ------------------------------------------------------------------------------------------------------------

 Gets all the names that a (group) conversation has ever had, sorted according to the ``first`` parameter.
 (Individual conversations cannot have custom names 🙁.)
 Each page contains 50 objects that correspond to name_updates database records.
 This is a user-sidecar endpoint.
+The user ids in the initiator field are presented as strings.

 ``POST /api/conversations/notes?id=[conversation_id]``
 -------------------------------------------------------